___________________________________________________________________________

 In December after the rain, there were hundreds of pink lily flowers out every wherein our extensive garden and down our driveway.
 In the garden, they are everywhere whereas with our extensive driveway, I planted bulbs on either side of the driveway for viewing the flowers after rain.

 Flowering can be several times a year after rain.
 It is wonderful when we come home or visitors come to our house and are greeted by hundreds of beautiful pink flowered lilies.
 Our house as a hand made house vs. machine built house is a very welcoming house.
-Our house as a hand-made house vs. machine built house is a very welcoming house.
 We have a huge community of people we relate to.

 This photo shows an reddish shade umbrella in use over the outdoor eating table as in the photo above.